Now is the time to fundamentally change the way the oil and gas industry operates

 The opportunity presented now—to change the traditional way of doing things and move ahead together—won’t last forever.
 Too much time and too many opportunities are already wasted.
 The industry must seize this one now.
 Each individual act may not change or save the industry, no single thing will, but the industry has to start backing the ideas that will make a difference.

-Above all, what the industry needs to recognize is that none of this is going to start happening organically.
+Above all, what the industry needs to recognise is that none of this is going to start happening organically.
 It must genuinely want this change and be the change that it seeks.